opatiny/fawami/README.md

 ## Concept for the GUI

-- Form to select an input svg file
+- Input an SVG image with the pattern pieces to place on the fabric
+- Define the fabric dimensions (if rectangular).
+We'll see if we handle not rectangular shapes.
 - Drop-down for optimisation algorithm selection
-- Some options buttons: orientation, space between parts, ...
+- Some options buttons: orientation, space between parts (padding), ...
 - Graphics zone with the results of the opti displayed as an image

 ## Run a script